 The shortfall over their original gross annual salary should be manageable on the grounds that there will no longer be any need to spend on travelling to work or on dressing appropriately for it, and the realisation that salary increases and promotions will no longer be around the corner should encourage frugality.

-Even so, the contribution levels necessary for an average earner with an annual gross salary of £27,271 to achieve a pension income of two thirds by the age of 68 are far greater than many people imagine.
+Even so, the pension contribution levels necessary for an average earner with an annual gross salary of £27,271 to achieve a pension income of two thirds by the age of 68 are far greater than many people imagine.

-Assuming all monthly contributions are increased by 2.5% a year to reflect pay rises, even those beginning at age 40 will need to start off saving £4,418 a year (16.2% of gross annual salary) whereas those starting at age 20 will need to start their saving at £1,964 a year (7.2% of gross annual salary).
+Assuming all monthly pension contributions are increased by 2.5% a year to reflect pay rises, even those beginning at age 40 will need to start off saving £4,418 a year (16.2% of gross annual salary) whereas those starting at age 20 will need to start their saving at £1,964 a year (7.2% of gross annual salary).

 Many employers, particularly SMEs, will feel they cannot afford to increase the contribution levels they make towards their employees’ pensions to help them achieve such targets.
 But at the very least they should be thinking of ways of making employees aware of the funding tasks facing them.